octopwn/octopwn-wasm-documentation/docs/plugins/utils/nmap.md

-This plugin parses NMAP XML files and supports some basic processing on the results, as well as capable of adding the hosts to the `Targets Window`
+This plugin parses NMAP XML files and supports some basic processing on the results, as well as capable of adding the hosts to the `Targets Window`.
+Same as the Targets menu.

+Additionally it allows queries on hosts, ips ports and services on nmap xml files.

 ## Commands
 As usual, all functionalities will be discussed in command groups which logically group commands of similar nature.